reqshark/3gslick.js/README.md

 ## License

-The Purpose of the following software license is present the true context of this software and resolve any doubt as to its open-source, freely contributed, and freely obtainable nature without condition or limitation whatsoever.
+The purpose of the following software license is to present the true context of this repository and, in particular, to resolve any doubt as to its open-source, freely contributed, and freely obtainable nature without condition or limitation whatsoever.

 (The MIT License Modified Cloudkickr Augmentation)